ritheshrkrm/PiroAutoFilterBot/README.md

 ## Commands
 ```
+alive - check bot alive
+ping - pong
+gfilter - to add a global filter
+delg - to delete a global filter
+broadcast - to broadcast a message to all users
+group_broadcast - to broadcast a message to all groups
+settings - get settings
-• /logs - to get the rescent errors
+logs - to get the rescent errors
-• /stats - to get status of files in db.
+stats - to get status of files in db
-* /filter - add manual filters
+filter - add manual filters
-* /filters - view filters
+filters - view filters
-* /connect - connect to PM.
+connect - connect to PM
-* /disconnect - disconnect from PM
+disconnect - disconnect from PM
-* /del - delete a filter
+del - delete a filter
-* /delall - delete all filters
+delall - delete all filters
-* /deleteall - delete all index(autofilter)
-* /delete - delete a specific file from index.
-* /info - get user info
-* /id - get tg ids.
+id - get tg ids
-* /imdb - fetch info from imdb.
+imdb - fetch info from imdb
-• /users - to get list of my users and ids.
+users - to get list of my users and ids
-• /chats - to get list of the my chats and ids
+chats - to get list of the my chats and ids
-• /index  - to add files from a channel
-• /leave  - to leave from a chat.
+leave  - to leave from a chat
-• /disable  -  do disable a chat.
+disable  -  do disable a chat
-* /enable - re-enable chat.
+enable - re-enable chat
-• /ban  - to ban a user.
+ban  - to ban a user
-• /unban  - to unban a user.
+unban  - to unban a use
-• /channel - to get list of total connected channels
-• /broadcast - to broadcast a message to all PiroAutoFilterBot users
-• /batch - to create link for multiple posts
-• /link - to create link for one post
 ```